NoureddineTamssaout/Client_Server_Application/README.md

 2/To run this application, you need to :
 - Install the JDK.
-- Use a software that configures a web server on your computer like ( xampp or wampp)
+- Use a software that configures a web server on your computer like ( xampp or wamp).
 - Configure the port.
 - Make sure that the username and the password of the admin of the database are correct.